A1iez/a1iez.github.io/about/index.md

 # Me

-My name is Yingkai Liu ([Google Scholar](https://scholar.google.co.kr/citations?user=NIySL50AAAAJ&hl=en)).
-I am currently a senior undergraduate at Nankai University, China.
-I major in Physics.
+My name is Yin Huang.I'm a undergraduate at Santa Monica College.
+I major is Physics.

 With more understanding of physics, I found the theory used to describe a phenomenon is more and more elegant but in the same time complicated.
 I was happy about the differential equations, impressed by linear algebra, struck by group theory and now mesmerized by topology and differential geometry. **I am aware that physics requires much more than *just* mathematics.
 In the same time I believe that with more mathematics there will be deeper physics.**

-As for my current interest, on my CV I wrote:

-> I am interested in the Topological properties of materials and the phenomenon of integer discreetness arising from continuous symmetry.
-In a different perspective, I am also interested in how particles subject to relatively simple laws can exhibit novel collective properties.
-I also like coding and enjoy sharing my thoughts.

-Here is my [CV](https://yk-liu.github.io/about/CV-of-Liu-Yingkai.pdf) (last update: 2018-11-17).

 # This Site